kmkingdon/gmail-analytics-extension/README.md

 The database can also track sent email information.
 To include this feature, add the following function to the src/extension.js file.

-First, all the function call in the send_message event listener.
+First, add the function call in the send_message event listener.
 ```
 //add pixel and send email data to server before email is sent
 gmail.observe.before('send_message', ()=> {
     addPixel();
     postEmailData();
 });
 ```